ronaldmannak/Llama2/README.md

 ## Blog Series

-This project is part of the **"Demystifying LLMs for Swift Developers"** series, which includes:
+This project is part of the **"Demystifying LLMs for Swift Developers"** series, which takes a unique approach designed specifically for Swift developers without data science or Python background:

+Unlike most tutorials that start with the complex transformer architecture, this series treats the transformer as a "black box" initially and focuses on what happens before and after it.
+This makes the concepts much easier to understand and build upon.

-1. **Introduction to Large Language Models** - Understanding the basics
+1. **Introduction to Large Language Models** - What are LLMs and why do they work?
-2. **Tokenization Deep Dive** - How text becomes numbers
+2. **Tokenization Deep Dive** - How text becomes numbers (the input to the transformer)
-3. **Transformer Architecture** - The neural network that powers modern LLMs
-4. **Sampling Strategies** - How models choose the next word
+3. **Sampling Strategies** - How models choose the next word (the output from the transformer)
+4. **The Transformer Black Box** - Understanding what happens inside (simplified approach)
-5. **Building Your Own LLM** - This implementation
+5. **Building Your Own LLM** - This implementation, putting it all together

-Each post builds on the previous ones, taking Swift developers from zero knowledge to a working understanding of how LLMs function.
+Each post builds on the previous ones, taking Swift developers from zero knowledge to a working understanding of how LLMs function, without getting overwhelmed by complex mathematical concepts upfront.

 ---